 Until next time!

-Posted on December 17, 2012, in Interior Spaces and tagged closet organization, closet update, dressing room, girls dressing room, grey floating floors, installing floating floor, removing wire shelving, updating a closet, vintage repurposed items, wall stencil, wire basket organization.
+Posted on December 17, 2012, in Interior Design and tagged closet organization, closet update, dressing room, girls dressing room, grey floating floors, installing floating floor, removing wire shelving, updating a closet, vintage repurposed items, wall stencil, wire basket organization.
 Bookmark the permalink.
 11 Comments.